Hate Crime Defense Lawyer Chicago

-Charged with a Hate Crime in Chicago?
-Andrew M. Weisberg Can Defend Your Rights
+Charged With a Hate Crime in Chicago?
+Andrew M. Weisberg Can Protect Your Rights

-Hate crimes are among the most serious offenses prosecuted under Illinois law.
-A hate crime allegation can quickly turn what might otherwise be a misdemeanor offense into a felony carrying the possibility of prison time and a permanent criminal record.
-These cases often attract strong reactions from prosecutors and the public, making it especially important to have a skilled and experienced criminal defense attorney on your side.
+Hate crime charges are among the most serious criminal offenses prosecuted under Illinois law.
+A hate crime allegation can quickly elevate what might otherwise be a misdemeanor offense into a felony carrying the possibility of prison time, substantial fines, and a permanent criminal record.

 Understanding Hate Crimes Under Illinois Law

-Under Illinois law, specifically 720 ILCS 5/12-7.1, a hate crime occurs when a person commits a criminal act against another individual, group, or property because of the victim’s actual or perceived:
+Under Illinois law, specifically 720 ILCS 5/12-7.1, a hate crime occurs when a person commits an underlying criminal act against another person, group, or property because of the victim’s actual or perceived protected characteristic.

 • Race